 Your CRT screen might only support 15KHz, or it might also support 31KHz.
 Regardless, you will likely need extra hardware or software to be able to support these refresh rates and resolutions.

-One option is to purchase an ArcadeVGA, a video card which can output at 15KHz to CRT screens.
+One option is to find a (now discontinued) ArcadeVGA, a video card which can output at 15KHz to CRT screens.
 Ultimarc’s store also sells a DVI to VGA adapter that you’ll need, and there is a low-profile bracket available for SFF PCs.